 - promoting intercultural understanding

 - laying the foundations for future study

-In Key Stage 2, children have 1 hour of discrete language teaching per week and additional follow-up activities, and will learn to develop the four language skills of speaking, listening, reading and writing with the main focus on oracy
+In Key Stage 2, children have 1 hour of discrete language teaching per week and will learn to develop the four language skills of Oracy (speaking, listening) and Literacy (reading and writing).
+The main focus is on Oracy.

 What do we learn in Spanish

-These key skills will be achieved through a range of activities incorporating: matching and sorting games, interactive stories and exercises, listening, reading and writing tasks and plenty of opportunities to communicate orally with peers, ask and answer questions, describe etc.
+The key skills outlined in the Language Progression Document will be achieved through a range of activities incorporating: role play, matching and sorting games, interactive stories and exercises, listening, reading and writing tasks and plenty of opportunities to communicate orally with peers, ask and answer questions, describe etc.